-The former Garmin team, which made its Tour debut eleven years ago in Brest, is proof that financial clout and programming are not the be-all and end-all of modern cycling.
+The former Garmin team, which made its Tour debut twelve years ago in Brest, is proof that financial clout and programming are not the be-all and end-all of modern cycling.
 Despite working with one of the smallest budgets in the division and the uncertainties clouding its future, it managed to place Rigoberto Urán on the second step of the podium in 2017.
-Pink-clad Education First took over with Cannondale's support.
-The origin story of this American team lies in the anti-doping philosophy championed by two men: manager Jonathan Vaughters and David Millar, a rider reborn following a salutary break.
+Pink-clad Education First has since picked up the baton with Cannondale's support.
+The origin story of this American team lies in the anti-doping philosophy championed by manager Jonathan Vaughters and David Millar, a rider reborn following a salutary break.

-Christian Vande Velde's fourth place in Paris preceded another three unexpected top 10 finishes: Bradley Wiggins, fourth in 2009, Ryder Hesjedal, seventh in 2010 and Tom Danielson, ninth in 2011.
-Andrew Talansky's 10th place in 2013 put the team back on track after a hapless 2012 edition (mass crash in Lorraine).
-Having won the Critérium du Dauphiné in 2014, the American "pit bull" was forced to quit the Tour the following year with a heavy heart and a battered body, but his team recovered remarkably to win a thrilling victory in Bergerac thanks to Ramūnas Navardauskas.
+Christian Vande Velde's fourth place in Paris in 2018 heralded another three unexpected top 10 finishes: Bradley Wiggins, fourth in 2009, Ryder Hesjedal, seventh in 2010 and Tom Danielson, ninth in 2011.
+Andrew Talansky's tenth place in 2013 put the team back on track after a hapless 2012 edition, when it was involved in a mass crash in Lorraine.
+One year after winning the Critérium du Dauphiné in 2014, the American was forced to quit the Tour with a heavy heart and a battered body, but the team staged a remarkable comeback to win a thrilling victory in Bergerac with Ramūnas Navardauskas.

 - Final victory0